JOB SEEKERS HELP

 your interviewers in advance of the interview so that you won’t dry up when

-that it is just as important that the job meets your needs and aspirations, as
+just as important that the job meets your needs and aspirations, as

 it is that you fit their criteria.
 It is both a fit and a match.